Emmanuelkimutai/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 A function that prints the last digit of a number
-A function that adds two integers and returns the result A function that computes a to the power of b and return the value
+A function that adds two integers and returns the result A function that computes a to the power of b and return the value A function that prints the numbers from 1 to 100 separated by a space